Our Favorite Ideas for Eco-Friendly Home Decor

 6 Energy Ideas to Steal

 Technology can help make your home more efficient and reduce your energy bills.
-Here are six ideas from our Innovation Home that you can implement in your own abode.
+Here are six eco-friendly deocoraton ideas from our Innovation Home that you can implement in your own abode.

 8 of 16

 Instead of synthetic textiles manufactured with nongreen processes, opt for window treatment and upholstery fabrics woven from renewable resources or recycled fibers and colored with natural dyes.
-Good eco-friendly fabric choices include organic cotton, wool, linen, bamboo, and hemp.
+Good eco-friendly materials for decoration include organic cotton, wool, linen, bamboo, and hemp.
 Area rugs woven from wool, jute, sisal, seagrass, and recycled plastics supply attractive anchors for an array of furniture styles.

 9 of 16